practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/06 - stack-oriented languages/Forth/README.md

 However, when I finished the whole microbenchmark program in [Factor](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/06%20-%20stack-oriented%20languages/Forth/random_streams_for_perf_stats.fs), I had a second look at Gforth.

 At first, a complete transpilation of the ["speed part" of the microbenchmark program in Factor](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/06%20-%20stack-oriented%20languages/Factor/random_streams_for_perf_stats.factor) with the help of "Big AI" (again) didn't work at all.
-These two stack-oriented languages are just too different after all.
+These two stack-oriented languages are just too different.

-Consequently and piece by piece, I developed from the ground up a little Linear Congruential Generator (LCG) for only generating 20 random integer numbers in Gforth.
+Consequently, for a Gforth solution I developed from the ground up and with the help of "Big AI" a simple Linear Congruential Generator (LCG) that started with only generating 20 random integer numbers.

-From that skeleton of a program on and with lots of help from "Big AI", I slowly got the final and very imperative [Forth solution](./random_streams_for_perf_stats.fs), which runs faster with an execution time of about 26 milliseconds (as a Gforth image file, not standalone executable) versus the quite functional Factor program with about 59 milliseconds as a (dynamically linked) standalone executable.
+From that skeleton of a program on, I slowly got the final and very imperative [Forth solution](./random_streams_for_perf_stats.fs), which runs faster with an execution time of about 26 milliseconds (as a Gforth image file, not standalone executable) than the quite functional Factor program with about 59 milliseconds as a (dynamically linked) standalone executable.

 <br/>